rydmike/flex_seed_scheme/README.md

 ### Customize Tones and Chroma

 In the above example, we used a predefined tone mapping and chroma setup called `FlexTones.vivid`.
-There are currently seven predefined configurations available:
+There are currently nine predefined configurations available:

 * `FlexTones.material`, default and same as Flutter SDK M3 setup.
 * `FlexTones.soft`, softer and earthier tones than M3 FlexTones.material.